 Hill’s Science Diet Australia has several recipes available, but most of them share their core ingredients.
 Here are the ones that make up the bulk of their dry kibble:

 As you can see from this roundup, Hill’s Science Diet dog food is a cereal-heavy food and tends to be rich in corn.
-If your dog has previous food sensitivities, or is intolerant to certain foods, you should avoid the recipes that have corn or wheat within the first 2 ingredients, and those that have corn gluten altogether.
-We’d much rather see chicken and other animal protein sources within the first 3 ingredients.
+If your dog has previous food sensitivities, or is intolerant to certain foods, you should avoid the recipes that have corn or wheat within the first two ingredients, and those that have corn gluten altogether.
+We’d much rather see chicken and other animal protein sources within the first three ingredients.

 Surprisingly, their active dog recipe is our least favourite one.
 This specific option features wholegrain corn as the first ingredient, and corn gluten meal as the fourth.
 This means around 50% of the food is corn, one of the grains that are harder to digest.